Steryyyy/awesome/README.md

     ├── 8.jpg
     └── 9.jpg

-Go to ~/.config/awesome/modules/wallpaper.lua
+Go to ~/.config/awesome/settings.lua
-And change wallpaper_width to your monitor resolution
+And change wallpaper_width to your wallpaper resolution
 ```
 ## Start menu
 Simply run